 The Company is controlled by Barbara Holdings Ltd, incorporated in Jersey, which owns 100% of the Company's shares.
-The Company's ultimate controlling party is Barbara Foundation.
+The Company's ultimate controlling party is Barbara Foundation incorporated in Jersey.

 A.1.e.
 Position within the legal structure of the group